Rheumatology Book

 Hungarian Arthropathia (k.m.n.), Ízületi betegség, Arthropathia, Ízület nem meghatározott betegsége, hely nem meghatározott, Arthropathia, nem meghatározott, Ízületi betegség k.m.n., Ízület működési zavara, Nem meghatározott arthropathia, Arthropathia k.m.n., Ízület nem meghatározott betegsége, Arthropathia, nem meghatározott, hely nem meghatározott, Ízületi betegségek, Arthrosis, Arthrosis, k.m.n.

-Degenerative polyarthritis (C0029408)
+Ontology: Degenerative polyarthritis (C0029408)

 Definition (MEDLINEPLUS)

 Osteoarthritis is the most common form of arthritis.
-It causes pain, swelling and reduced motion in your joints.
+It causes pain, swelling, and reduced motion in your joints.
 It can occur in any joint, but usually it affects your hands, knees, hips or spine.

 Osteoarthritis breaks down the cartilage in your joints.
 Cartilage is the slippery tissue that covers the ends of bones in a joint.
 Healthy cartilage absorbs the shock of movement.
 When you lose cartilage, your bones rub together.
 Over time, this rubbing can permanently damage the joint.
-Factors that may cause osteoarthritis include

 • Being overweight